kylescudder/vscodetodo/README.md

 Hidden categories now re-appear without needing a reload when added to.
 Reversed colouring statement to increase variation of category colouring.
 Converted db from Postgres to MongoDB to make hosting easier for me.
+API moved to seperate project to make hosting simpler for me.
+Removed unnecessary layers of directories

 pls be nice ☺